AZN-Intelligence/ShopLyft/frontend/README.md

 - `shoplyft-add-to-cart` — Triggered by `AddToCartButton.tsx` to automate cart management
 - `navigateToLoading` — Internal event for loading screen transition
-- `navigateToPlan` — Internal event for plan display with optimization data
+- `navigateToPlan` — Internal event for plan display with optimisation data
-- `optimizationError` — Internal event for error handling and fallbacks
+- `optimisationError` — Internal event for error handling and fallbacks

 ## 🚀 Development